-Museums are essential community infrastructure and will be vital to the recovery of communities, big and small, urban and rural, all across the country.
-The demand for museum services will be greater than ever.
-At a time when school and community resources are strained, museums are working overtime to fill the gaps.
-In normal times, museums welcome annually more than 55 million schoolchildren, bring art, science and cultural heritage into communities, and partner with other nonprofits to meet the specific needs of their local population.
-Prior to the pandemic, museums opened their doors to more people than ever with over 850 million visits each year - with many of these visitors offered free or reduced admission.
+Museums are essential community infrastructure and are vital to the recovery of communities, big and small, urban and rural, all across the country.
+Pre-pandemic, museums welcome annually more than 55 million schoolchildren, bring art, science and cultural heritage into communities, and partner with other nonprofits to meet the specific needs of their local population.
+Museums opened their doors to more people than ever with over 850 million visits each year - with many of these visitors offered free or reduced admission.
 Museums are also working to address a wide range of our nation's greatest challenges.
 For example, some museums are conducting medical research and creating energy efficient public buildings, while others are helping veterans heal physically and psychologically and collecting food for needy families.